-“Casa K’inich” or “House of the Sun” has been featured in newspapers and magazines in six nations.
-Since opening its doors in February 2002, it has welcomed over 90,000 visitors.
+“Casa K’inich” or “House of the Sun” (CLOSED SCHEDULED FOR RE-OPENING IN FEBRUARY 2022) Since opening its doors in February 2002, it has welcomed over 100,000 visitors.
 Children learn through play in this interactive learning center.
 Visitors dress Copan’s nobles with magnetized clothes, try on ballgame equipment and watch a re-enactment of the ballgame, practice Maya math and writing and learn how to count in Ch’orti’, a Mayan language.
 The Copan Association, the Copan Maya Foundation and PROFUTURO/COHCIT (World Bank), financed this project under the sponsorship of the former First Lady of Honduras, Mrs. Mary de Flores.
 In 2012 it was refurbished, updated and new exhibits have been added with funding from the Copan Maya Foundation.
 There is no entrance fee for children and adults are asked to pay $1.20.
-School groups should call ahead to arrange special tours (504.2651.4105).
+School groups should call ahead to arrange special tours (504.2651.4103).
 Casa Kínich operates solely on donations.
 For more information please contact us at firstname.lastname@example.org.

 Student Visits Macaw Mountain Bird Sanctuary and Nature Reserve: February, 2014 the World Parrot Trust provided funds for 800 students to visit Macaw Mountain Bird Sanctuary and Nature Reserve.
 The students are transported to the Park, receive a guided tour and are provided with a snack at the end of the tour.